Simple Tricks to Become a Faster Cook

 This method is a fast way to prep apples, pears, tomatoes, cabbage, peaches, and bell peppers: Slice downward around the core, removing flesh in three or four pieces; then cut flesh into slices or wedges.

-Here are more quick and clever kitchen hacks you’ll want to try!
+Here are more clever kitchen hacks you’ll want to try.

 Serve up raw vegetables

 Instead of roasting winter veggies, eat them raw.
 Squash, beets, parsnips, and celery root make great salads and slaws.
 Since root vegetables are sturdy, grate them.
 If they’re still too crispy for comfort, marinate them for a half hour or longer in a vinaigrette.

 Put these organic groceries at the top of your shopping list—they’re well worth the extra money.

 The machine does the job in a few pulses, and the small pieces will broil in about half the time.
 Plus, you get more of the delicious crispy bits that I can’t get enough of (just ask my daughters).

 Make sure you avoid these common kitchen appliance mistakes.

 Some soups need to simmer for hours, but cold soups, such as gazpacho, involve simply putting ingredients in a blender and turning it on.
 So underrated.